Quantile Least Squares: A Flexible Approach for Robust Estimation and Validation of Location-Scale Families: Location-Scale Families

 and

 where $\mathbf I_*$ is specified in Table 3.1.
 For one-parameter families (location or scale), the covariance-variance matrices in the ARE formulas get reduced to scalars and the exponents become 1.

 These ARE expressions are functions of $k$, the number of selected sample quantiles, therefore the choice of $p_1, \ldots, p_k$ (with $k \geq 2$) is important.
-As mentioned earlier, our top priority is estimators' robustness.
+As mentioned earlier, our top priority is to identify QLS estimators that offer the best trade-off between robustness and efficiency.
 Thus, to keep the breakdown points positive and influence functions bounded, we first fix $a = p_1 > 0$ and $b = p_k < 1$ and then make the remaining $p_i$'s equally spaced:

 It is clear that choosing larger $a$ and smaller $b$ yields higher robustness, while choosing larger $k$ improves efficiency.
 But there are practical limits to the efficiency improvement.
 As can be seen from Figure 3.1, the (pointwise) ARE curves become almost flat for $k > 10$ making the efficiency gains negligible.
 This holds true irrespectively of the underlying location-scale family.
 On the other hand, choosing gQLS over oQLS gives a major boost to ARE, especially for the heavier-tailed distributions such as Gumbel, Laplace, and Cauchy.
 Also, the seesaw pattern of the ARE curve (for location and to a lesser degree for location-scale) for the Laplace distribution can be explained as follows: for $a=1-b$ and $k$ odd, one of the $p_i$'s is always equal to 0.50 resulting in the selection of the sample median, which in this case is MLE for $\mu$ and thus full efficiency is attained.